kastriot96/parcellab-frontend-assignment/DECISIONS.md

 - Status and next action are now immediately visible without needing to scroll.
 - Rule-based mapping ensures consistent labels and explanations even with varying carrier checkpoint strings.
 - Uses structured nextAction logic for clarity and potential analytics.

+**FR-003 — Optional ZIP input to unlock full tracking details**
+- ZIP input allows users to unlock full details safely.
+- Implemented robust error handling for invalid or missing ZIPs.
+- Form is visually consistent with existing UI elements and could be reused as a standalone component.